georgik/fimuni-c-cpp-examples/README.md

 Example of building C/C++ project by Gradle.
 Gradle is using build.gradle file in main project directory.
 Check out project layout.
-Source code is stored in src/main/cpp.
+Source code is stored in src/main/cpp, because gradle is using "Build by convention".
 This is defined by convention and Gradle is able to use it, no further configuration is needed.
 Gradle is able to determine compiler chain and use available compiler, e.g. g++ or Visual Studio.